pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/repository_concepts/software_repository.rst

 Test Binary Repository
 ----------------------

-The packages under `stable package source repository`_ are compiled and the created binary pisi packages are located under this repository.
+The packages under `testing package source repository`_ are compiled and the created binary pisi packages are located under this repository.

 Stable Binary Repository